BorkaGit/DataBase/README.md

 ```
 All commands, dates and events are separated by spaces when entered.
 The commands are read from the standard input.
 There can be exactly one command per line, but multiple commands can be entered on multiple lines.
 Blank lines may also be entered - these must be ignored and new commands will continue to be processed on subsequent lines.

-Adding an event
+##### Adding an event #####
-When adding an event, the database must memorize it and then display it when searching (using the Find command) or printing (using the Print command).
+When adding an event, the database must memorize it and then display it when searching (using the *Find* command) or printing (using the *Print* command).
 If it is entered correctly, the program must not display anything.

-Deleting events
+##### Deleting events #####
 You can delete only previously added events.
-If the event is found and removed, the program should output the "Deleted successfully" string (without inverted commas).
-If the event is not found on the specified date the "Event not found" string (without inverted commas) should be output.
+If the event is found and removed, the program should output the *«Deleted successfully»*  (without inverted commas).
+If the event is not found on the specified date the  *«DEvent not found»* string (without inverted commas) should be output.

-Deleting multiple events
+##### Deleting multiple events #####
 This command removes all previously added events on a specified date.
-The program should always output the line "Deleted N events" where N is the number of all found and deleted events.
+The program should always output the line *«Deleted N events»* where *N* is the number of all found and deleted events.
 N may be equal to zero if there were no events on the specified date.

-Search for events
+##### Search for events #####
 Look for and print the previously added events on the specified date.
 The program should print only the events themselves, one per line.
 The events have to be sorted in ascending order of the lines compared to each other (string type).

-Print all events
+##### Print all events #####
 This command can be used to display the full content of our database.
-The program must print all Date Event pairs, one per line.
-All pairs must be sorted by date and events within one date must be sorted in ascending order of comparison of lines to each other (string type).
-Dates must be formatted in a special way: YYYY-MM-DD, where Y, M, D are the digits of the year, month and day respectively.
+The program must print all *Date Event* pairs, one per line.
+All pairs must be sorted by date and events within one date must be sorted in ascending order of comparison of lines to each other (*string* type).
+Dates must be formatted in a special way:*YYYY-MM-DD*, where *Y*, *M*, *D* are the digits of the year, month and day respectively.
 If any number has fewer digits, it should be padded with zeros, for example, 0001-01-01 is the first of January of the first year.

-Handling input errors
+##### Handling input errors #####
-If a user has entered an unknown command, the program must report this by outputting the "Unknown command: COMMAND" string, where COMMAND is the command entered by the user.
+If a user has entered an unknown command, the program must report this by outputting the *«Unknown command: COMMAND»*, where *COMMAND* is the command entered by the user.
 The command is the first word in the string (before a space).

-If the user entered a date in the wrong format where it was expected, the program should print "Wrong date format: DATE", where DATE is what the user entered instead of the date (before the space).
+If the user entered a date in the wrong format where it was expected, the program should print *«Wrong date format: DATE»*, where *DATE* is what the user entered instead of the date (before the space).

 If the date format is correct, but the date itself is incorrect, it should print a more specific problem:

-"Month value is invalid: MONTH", where MONTH is an invalid month number, e.g. 13 or 0.
+* *«Month value is invalid: MONTH»* ,  where *MONTH* is an invalid month number, e.g. 13 or 0.
-"Day value is invalid: DAY", where DAY is an invalid day number in the month, for example 39 or 0.
+* *«Day value is invalid: DAY»*, where *DAY* is an invalid day number in the month, for example 39 or 0.
-The year value does not need to be checked separately.
+* The year value does not need to be checked separately.
-It is not necessary to check the calendar correctness of dates: the number of days in each month is 31, leap years do not need to be taken into account.
+* It is not necessary to check the calendar correctness of dates: the number of days in each month is 31, leap years do not need to be taken into account.
-If both month and day are incorrect, one error message per month must be printed.
+* If both month and day are incorrect, one error message per month must be printed.

 After any error message is entered and printed the program should terminate.

 ##### Examples #####